 - Night-vision devices

-With Saint-Gobain Seals’ acquisition of companies with metal sealing expertise and technology, they can offer both polymer and metal sealing solutions, which has expanded their product portfolio as well as broadened their customer base in the space industry.
+With Omniseal Solutions’ acquisition of companies with metal sealing expertise and technology, they can offer both polymer and metal sealing solutions, which has expanded their product portfolio as well as broadened their customer base in the space industry.
 They have been supporting customers for over 60 years in the space industry in missions to the moon, Mars and even further.
 Within Earth’s atmosphere, they are working closely with key satellite manufacturers, the space companies that are seeking to advance them, and rocket builders that launch them to help innovate satellite design and performance to advance the way we all live and communicate.

 In LEO or deep space, contact us to explore how we can help you with your critical space application.
 Have some time for a good read?
 Check out our white paper on “Important & Often Overlooked Aspects For Polymer & Metal Seal Selection In Cryogenic Space Applications.”